About Ian's Shoelace Site

 Generally, I'm pretty agreeable to others passing on this knowledge by using portions of the content of this website provided that you simply credit Ian's Shoelace Site as the source or myself (Ian Fieggen) as the author.
 Obviously, you're welcome to print a page or two from this website to show to someone else!
 Should you wish to reproduce or otherwise make use of portions in your own derivative works, such as in books, magazines, etc, please Contact Me first to obtain written permission.
 For example, many people have been given permission to use my shoelace knot diagrams rather than drawing their own.

 You're most welcome to link to Ian's Shoelace Site from your own website, blog or social media pages.
 If you're after linking code or specific details, such as Why to Link, How to Link, How NOT to Link, Where to Link, Reciprocal Links, etc, please see my Linking to This Site page.

 I've tried to keep Ian's Shoelace Site as simple and straightforward as possible, and have kept it free of the sort of nonsense used by many other websites:

 - NO cookies, web bugs or other forms of tracking;

 - NO invasive or dangerous scripts;

 - NO annoying pop-ups.

-These sorts of things are often the cause of both user frustration and browser problems, and can range from annoying to downright dangerous.
+These sorts of things are often the cause of both user frustration and browser problems, and can range from annoying to invasive to downright dangerous.
 I don't like them, I consider them unwarranted, and I do NOT use them on my website!

 In short, you should be able to browse this website in complete confidence.